 Joan thinks I have sex on the brain.

-Maybe, but I don’t think that’s the case.
-To me, it feels odd that Joan would leave such an important part of a young couple’s relationship out of her story.
-I explained that the sex doesn’t have to be gratuitous but that her characters should indulge once in awhile, especially since they’re newlyweds.
-They’ve just had a fight in the story after her husband’s tried to comfort her.
+She may have a point, but down deep, I don’t think that’s the case.
+It feels odd that Joan would leave such an important part of a young couple’s relationship out of her story.
+I explained that even though the focus of her story isn’t about sex, her characters should indulge once in awhile, especially since they’re newlyweds.
+In this instance, the couple has just had a fight in the story after her husband’s tried to comfort her.
 Why wouldn’t this be a good point for sex to take place?

 Anyway, there were only three of us at the writers group last week and the three of us have known each other for about four years now, so it wasn’t like I was discussing this with strangers − nor are we teenagers.
 We’re grown-assed women and we’ve been grown-assed women for a few years now.
 Still, the whole conversation seemed to embarrass Joan and Cheryl − who was the third person at group that day.
 The discussion went something like this: